utking/get_word/README.md

 # get_word

-Script working with Oxford Dictionaries API and fetching meanings/synonyms for words.
+Script working with Oxford Dictionaries API and fetching meanings, synonyms, antonyms, and usages for words and short phrases.

 ## Requirements